GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/README.md

     Note: the model downloader job has `ttlSecondsAfterFinished` configured, so the command to delete it might return an error if you wait for more than `ttlSecondsAfterFinished` seconds after the job completes because GKE automatically deletes it to reclaim resources.
+In this case, the output looks like the following:

+    ```text
+    Error from server (NotFound): jobs.batch "transfer-model-to-gcs" not found
+    ```

 1. Delete the model downloader cache PersistentVolumeClaim: